Equilibrium Computation in Resource Allocation Games: Introduction

+Key to the analysis of the correctness and the running time of the algorithm are several structural results on the sensitivity of equilibria with respect to different integral packet sizes $k\in \Q_{>0}$ and $k/r\in \Q_{>0}$ for some $r\in \N$.
+Specifically, we derive bounds on the difference of resulting global load vectors as well as individual load vectors of players in any respective equilibrium.
+These sensitivity results may be of independent interest as they show how equilibria gradually behave in terms of the discretization granularity.

+Overall, compared to the existing algorithms of Tran-Thanh et al.~\cite{Tran11} and Harks et al.~\cite{harks2016resource}, our algorithm has two main innovations: packet sizes are decreased exponentially (yielding polynomial running time in $\delta$) and $k$-equilibrium computation for an intermediate packet size $k$ is achieved in polynomial running time.

-{\bf Multimarket Cournot Oligopolies.} We then study the equilibrium computation problem for Cournot oligopolies.
+\paragraph{Multimarket Cournot Oligopolies.} We then study the equilibrium computation problem for Cournot oligopolies.
 In the basic model of Cournot~\cite{cournot1838recherches} introduced in 1838, firms produce homogeneous goods and sell them in a \emph{common} market.
 The selling price of the goods depends on the total amount of goods that is offered in the market.
 Each firm aims to maximize its profit, which is equal to the revenue minus the production costs.
 In a \emph{multimarket oligopoly} (cf. Bulow~\cite{Bulow85}), firms compete over a \emph{set} of markets and each firm has access to a firm-specific subset of the markets.

 For multimarket oligopolies, we develop a poly-time computable isomorphism mapping a multimarket Cournot competition game to an associated atomic splittable singleton congestion game.
 The isomorphism is payoff invariant (up to constants) and thus preserves equilibria in either games.
 As a consequence, we can apply the isomorphism and the polynomial time algorithm for atomic splittable congestion games to efficiently compute Cournot equilibria for models with firm-specific affine price functions and quadratic production costs.
 In addition, our analysis for integrally-splittable games also implies new bounds on the difference between real and integral Cournot equilibria complementing and extending recent results of Todd~\cite{Todd16}.
+The case of affine price functions with quadratic cost functions is a well-studied model in economics, see Moulin et al.~\cite{MoulinRG14} and further references therein.